-With a steady supply of logs, are there more opportunities for community forests to increase value-added initiatives in their local forest economy?
+With a steady supply of logs, are there more opportunities for community forests, through mutually beneficial partnerships or on their own, to increase value-added initiatives in their local forest economy?
 Micro mills are but a piece of the innovation in value-added and job creation potential for community forests.
 But it is a piece worth considering.
 We hope this document will help to get a discussion going for more community forests.